-The Sub-funds strategy can be considered in respect of its general investment approach and ESG approach as follows:
+The Sub-funds strategy can be considered in respect of its general investment approach and ESG approach as follows: Investment approach

-- Investment approach

-- Uses a bottom-up stock selection process.

-- Uses the full breadth of the eligible equity investment universe through a combination of fundamental research insights and quantitative analysis.
+- Uses a bottom-up stock selection process. - Uses the full breadth of the eligible equity investment universe through a combination of fundamental research insights and quantitative analysis. - Seeks to identify attractively valued companies that are fundamentally sound.